breatheco-de/content/src/content/how-to/how-to-update-python-version.md

 To update Python on a Windows Operating System to the latest, we can choose 2 ways, it's up to you which want you want to follow:

 1. Downloading the Python installer of the version we want
-2. Making use of Windows Chocolatey, a powerfull package manager
+2. Making use of Windows Chocolatey, a powerful package manager

 #### Update by downloading the Python version

-- The installer we´ll find it on [python.org](https://www.python.org/downloads/windows/ "python.org")
+- The installer we'll find it on [python.org](https://www.python.org/downloads/windows/ "python.org")
 - Select `Latest Python 3 Release - Python 3.11.1` (if there's a new version when you read this article, it won't be Python 3.11.1)
 - Scroll until you find a table with all the version available and select the one that suits you the best (in our case `Windows installer (64-bit)`)
 - Once downloaded run the installer and follow instructions.
 If there's not a installed Python version already, it'll install this version.
 If there's a Python version already installed, it'll upgrade it.